Skip to content

 vehicle.get_encoder_offsets()

-with the printed value.
+In constants.py, update ENCODER_MAGNET_OFFSETS with the printed values.

 Tip